 - Increased infection risk.
-Olumiant can cause your immune system to not work as well as usual.
+Olumiant reduces your immune system activity.
 If you have other risk factors for infection, you may have a higher risk of infection with Olumiant.
-This includes diabetes, lung disease (such as asthma or chronic obstructive pulmonary disease (COPD)), HIV, or a weakened immune system.
+This includes diabetes, lung disease (such as asthma or chronic obstructive pulmonary disease [COPD]), HIV, or a weakened immune system.
 Talk with your doctor about ways to reduce this risk.
 They can also help determine if Olumiant is safe for you to take.

 - Active infection.
-You should not start taking Olumiant if you have an active infection.
-Olumiant can cause your immune system to not work as well as usual.
-This could make it harder to treat your infection.
+You should not start taking Olumiant if you have an infection that’s active (causing symptoms).
+Olumiant reduces your immune system activity, which could make it harder to treat your infection.
 Your doctor should treat any current infection you have before you start Olumiant therapy.

 - Tuberculosis (TB) or hepatitis B or C. Tell your doctor if you’ve previously had hepatitis B, hepatitis C, or TB.
-Taking Olumiant could cause these infections to become active again in your body.
+Taking Olumiant could cause these infections to become active (start causing symptoms) again in your body.
 Your doctor can help determine whether Olumiant is safe for you to take.